ADimitriou2/CO1111/README.md

 The Computing Challenge project page

 ## Log entry for worksheet 01
 Familiarizing with Git and GitHub.
-Hey!
+Very Hi!

+Experiencing the WebStorm support for Git.